Environmental Expert using Economics to create innovatively sustainable, environmentally friendly business plans

-While studying for his BA and Masters degrees, Gunter Pauli held a number of diverse jobs in order to help sustain his family and save money for his traveling during the summer holidays.
-A man of many talents, his diverse interests have held him good stead with regards to his entrepreneurial journey.
+While studying for his BA and Masters degrees, Gunter Pauli held a number of diverse jobs in order to help sustain his family and save money for his travelling during the summer holidays.
+A man of many talents, his diverse interests have held him in good stead with regard to his entrepreneurial journey.

 An economist with a passion for the environment, Gunter Pauli champions sustainable design and is dedicated to the development of business models that do not damage health or the environment.
 His passion has seen him found the ZERI Foundation.
 ZERI stands for Zero Emission Research & Initiatives.
 The foundation, together with a global network of creative minds, is dedicated to developing new projects.
 One such project is the recycling of coffee waste at mushroom farms.
 Another makes a biodegradable detergent using discarded citrus peels.

 In 1992, Gunter Pauli became the chairman of Ecover.
 His mission was to build the first ecological factory.
 This was followed by a commission to look at the business models of the future from the United Nations.

 The visionary approach espoused by Gunter Pauli led to a presentation of his various cases at Germany’s World Expo 2000.
 This event saw him construct the largest bamboo pavilion the world has ever seen.
 He has also been a board member of several NGOs as well as various private countries, including those in the USA, Latin America, and Asia.
 He is also the current advisor to the Rector of the United Nations University in Tokyo.